 - Slowest queries: Fairly self-explanatory, these are the queries that take the longest time to execute.

-- Queries returning an excessive number of rows: We want to identify queries that return thousands, tens of thousands, or even millions of rows.
+- Queries returning an excessive number of rows: We want to identify queries that return thousands, tens of thousands, or even millions of rows and improve SQL query performance.
 Barring a few exceptions, we do not have scenarios where such a large number of rows should be returned.

 - Queries causing the most logical (as opposed to physical) disk reads and writes: We want our queries to perform as few logical reads and writes as possible.
-We will be focusing on logical I/O and not physical I/O. The operating system’s file cache helps speed up queries by using RAM instead of disk.
+We will be focusing on logical I/O and not physical I/O in our SQL server monitoring.
+The operating system’s file cache helps speed up queries by using RAM instead of disk.
 This can result in queries that log orders of magnitude more logical reads than physical reads.
 While having queries that make few physical reads is nice, the queries are still consuming RAM in the form of the file system cache that they may not need to.
 We want to make room for queries that actually need the RAM.

 - Queries consuming the most CPU: Most of what our database does is I/O-bound.
 Queries generating high CPU load are generally anomalous and should be investigated.